trival/checklists/strapi/deployment-to-dokku.md

 make local changes using the admin gui.
 Restart local server after every change to persist changes.

-after all changes are done, push to dokku
+After all changes are done, push to dokku

-If datamode changed, remove `plugin_content-manager_schema` key from `core_store` collection in mongo db on remote server.
-Then restart api
+If datamodel changed, remove `plugin_content-manager_schema` key from `core_store` collection in mongo db on remote server.
+Then restart api.

 ```
 ssh dokku@<your-domain.com> ps:start db-admin